cemaydemir22/cs210/README.md

 - **Hourly Distribution:**
   - Bar charts and time series analyses highlighted the distribution of YouTube usage throughout different hours.
-  - [Include specific insights or observations regarding hourly patterns.]

 ### Machine Learning Model Predictions

 - **Decision Tree and Linear Regression:**
   - The machine learning models, including decision tree and linear regression, provided additional insights into predictive patterns.
-  - [Include any notable outcomes or trends predicted by the models.]

 ### Visual Representation

 - **Charts and Graphs:**
   - Seaborn and Matplotlib visualizations effectively communicated the relationships and patterns uncovered during the analysis.
-  - [Include references or snippets of key visualizations.]

 ### Conclusion